MurderCity420/Chat-Power-Tools/docs/getting-started.md

 [← Back to README](../README.md)

-Once installed, Chat Power Tools adds a single control to OMGChat: a green **🛡️ shield** icon in the chat top bar.
+Once installed, Chat Power Tools adds a single control to the Chat Site: a green **🛡️ shield** icon in the chat top bar.

 | The shield opens the Power Tools panel |
 |:---:|